aprig/arthurprigent/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in Physical Oceanography currently working at the GEOMAR Helmholtz Centre for Ocean Research Kiel.
+I am a postdoctoral fellow in Physical Oceanography currently working at the International Centre for Theoretical Physics (ICTP).

 My main interests are: